apache/gravitino/docs/how-to-use-gvfs.md

 | `oss_access_key_id`        | The access key of the Aliyun OSS. | (none)        | Yes if it's a OSS fileset. | 0.7.0-incubating |
 | `oss_secret_access_key`    | The secret key of the Aliyun OSS. | (none)        | Yes if it's a OSS fileset. | 0.7.0-incubating |

-For Azure blob storage fileset, you need to configure the following properties:
+For Azure Blob storage fileset, you need to configure the following properties:

 | Configuration item | Description                            | Default value | Required                                  | Since version    |
 |--------------------|----------------------------------------|---------------|-------------------------------------------|------------------|